LostKobrakai/Tut/PageTypes.md

 That all there is to it for now.
 With the strong base implementation of `PagesType` we just need to set our new class to always use our custom template and its parent page and we're done.
 This new class will from now on only search the pages, which fit our specified criteria (and optionally the ones passed into the constructor).

 The second method is for our custom need to search by a timeframe.
-It's only constructing a selector and then query its pages for that selector.
+It's only building up a selector and then query its pages for that selector.
 Notice, that we don't need to specify the template or parent page here anymore.
 That's already been taken care of.

 Now we've a class that does handle all the event management, but we still need another step to actually use it in our templates.
 We need to instanciate the class and create an api variable to hold it.
 For that we'll create a `site/init.php` file – if not already existing – and add the following.